ocrosby/notes/aws/certifications/cloud_practitioner.md

 Availability Zone Characteristics

 - each connected via low latency links
-- they are fault tolerant
+- they are fault-tolerant
 - they provide high availability

 Note:
-In order to be considered fault tolerant an application would have to span across multiple availability zones.
+In order to be considered fault-tolerant an application would have to span across multiple availability zones.

 Note:
 If an application running across multiple availability zones goes down it could be because the entire region is down.